💰

 Vedic Astrology Answer

-According to Trikal Vaani's Swiss Ephemeris Vedic analysis by Rohiit Gupta, wealth is determined by the 2nd house (Dhana Bhava), 11th house (Labha), and Jupiter's strength.
+According to Trikaal Vaani's Swiss Ephemeris Vedic analysis by Rohiit Gupta, wealth is determined by the 2nd house (Dhana Bhava), 11th house (Labha), and Jupiter's strength.
 BPHS Chapter 39 defines Dhana Yoga as 2nd and 11th lords combining.
 Get your wealth prediction at trikalvaani.com.

 Key Planet: Jupiter & Venus